arun13go/mlops-v2-1/documentation/README.md

 7.  **Production Deployment**

     After a model passes the Staging & Test phase, the model can be promoted to production via a human-in-the-loop gated approvals.
 Model deployment options include a Batch Managed Endpoint for batch scenarios or, for online, near-realtime scenarios, either an Online Managed Endpoint or to Kubernetes using Azure Arc.
+The Feathr  store provides features for batch predictions, a low latency serving API for retrieving features for online predictions.
 Production typically takes place in one or more dedicated, secure Azure Machine Learning Workspaces.

 8.  **Monitoring**